Athlon007/Leomard/CONTRIBUTING.md

 Always prefer `let` over `var`, unless you need to mutate the variable.

+Do not use abbreviations in variable and method names, unless the abbreviation is well known (e.g. `URL`).
+Names should be descriptive.
+Do not use `m` as a variable name, use `message` instead.

 I sometimes may not follow my own guidelines (sorry!).
 If you find any violations, please feel free to open a pull request.

 ## What to work on